hausen8/EasyProbe/README.md

 net   machine-is-on    lut_act_panel.in-0
 ```

-If your MPG or control desk allows you to start, pause and stop a program, the following debug message could pop up:
+If your MPG or control desk allows you to start, pause and stop a program, you might get the following debug message:

 ```
 custom_postgui.hal:77: Pin 'halui.program.is-idle' was already linked to signal 'idle-led'